oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-looker-oauth-attested-key-based-client-authentication.md

 --- abstract

-This specification defines a new method of client authentication for OAuth2 {{RFC6749}} by extending the approach defined in {{RFC7521}}.
+This specification defines a new method of client authentication for OAuth 2.0 {{RFC6749}} by extending the approach defined in {{RFC7521}}.
 This new method enables client deployments that are traditionally viewed as public clients to be able to authenticate with the authorization server through an attestation based authentication scheme.

 --- middle